AntoineD/docstring-inheritance/README.md

 - staticmethods
 - properties

-Use `NumpyDocstringInheritanceMeta` to inherit docstrings with numpy format.
+Use the `NumpyDocstringInheritanceMeta` metaclass to inherit docstrings in numpy format.

-Use `GoogleDocstringInheritanceMeta` to inherit docstrings with google format.
+Use the `GoogleDocstringInheritanceMeta` metaclass to inherit docstrings in google format.

 ```python
 from docstring_inheritance import NumpyDocstringInheritorMeta